SvanteOskarAndersson/BayesVLM/README.md

 The `DTD` dataset is automatically downloaded by the `torchvision` library.

 ### Laion400M
 The `laion400M` dataset can be downloaded using the [img2dataset](https://github.com/rom1504/img2dataset) tool.
-The istructions for `laion400m` dataset are available [here](https://github.com/rom1504/img2dataset/blob/main/dataset_examples/laion400m.md).
+The istructions for the `laion400m` dataset are available [here](https://github.com/rom1504/img2dataset/blob/main/dataset_examples/laion400m.md).
 Before running the `img2dataset` script, we removed all datapoints that were marked as `NSFW` in the metadata.

 ## Citation